stevenrobertson/sd-docs/report/flame_algorithm.md

 \end{vmatrix}
 \text{ selected with a probability of 0.07.}$

 Figure \ref{barnsleyfern} shows the procedure which results in the final system.
-This system resembles the Black Spleenwort fern [CITE].
+This system resembles the Black Spleenwort fern [@WeissteinBarnsley].
 This fern was not shown soley because it resembles a similar shape in nature but because of the explicit way the transforms were used to get the shape desired (which is often seen in the flame user community when creating intricate flames).
-Below in Table \ref{barnsleytable} is an explanation of what each transformation conceptually does to produce the fern [6].
+Below in Table \ref{barnsleytable} is an explanation of what each transformation conceptually does to produce the fern [@Barnsley1988][@WeissteinBarnsley].

 \afterpage{
 \clearpage